HTTP Status 499 Error Code

 The error 499 code was created by the minds behind NGINX, a high-performance web server.
 Being a prominent web server, NGINX created HTTP error 499 code to handle its specific error.
 For starters, HTTP error 499 part of a massive list of HTTP error codes, all pertaining to various requests done during online activity.
 Various entities connect to each other and request for certain data.
 HTTP error 499 basically means that the client, the request’s receiver, was not able to complete it.
 Compared to other error codes pertaining to forbidden requests or missing data, the 499 error code centers on errors pertaining to the client.

 HTTP error 499 isn’t that specific.
 There are various reasons why the client wasn’t able to process the request, and ended up with a 499 error code.
-An example of an occurrence which led to HTTP code 499 is that the client got loaded up on data traffic, it had to shut down.
+An example of an occurrence which led to HTTP Status 499 code is that the client got loaded up on data traffic, it had to shut down.
 For example, it’s highly possible that a content delivery network had to close the request because it is already loaded with other data-related concerns, like a high cache volume.
 HTTP error 499 happened because in the process of the request, the content delivery network had to attend to more internal problems, so as a client, it had to cancel the request.

 Where does the 499 error code appear?